Kernel Module Management Application

 ~(keystone_admin)]$ kubectl logs -n kernel-module-management kmm-hello-world-build-<POD_ID> -f

-After successfully building the kernel module, confirm that the module is correctly loaded by running the following dmesg:
+Regardless of whether the module was loaded with a pre-built image or built using the app, it is possible to confirm that the module is correctly loaded by running the following dmesg:

 sudo dmesg